The Manner Schnitten snack wafers are as much part of Vienna and Austria as the schnitzel or sausage stall.

 Our snack pioneer put hazelnut cream between layers of wafer to create a chocolatey delight still hugely popular here in the city.
 The recipe has remained largely unchanged, though I think I read that the nut content has increased.

-According to the company’s website, the hazelnuts used in the original came from the Naples area, which led to the original designation for the Schnitten as Neapolitaner.
-It’s a description still found on the packet.
+According to the company’s website, the hazelnuts used in the original came from the Naples area, which led to the designation for the Schnitten as Neapolitaner.
+It’s a moniker still found on the packet.

-In a globalized world, it’s refreshing to learn that the manufacturers still retain their Viennese roots, with the headquarters and a factory in Vienna’s 17th district.
+The manufacturers still retain their Viennese roots, with the headquarters and a factory in Vienna’s 17th district (Hernals).
 You can catch the chocolate smell as you walk past, if the wind is right.

-If you’re lucky, you might also see the Manner old timer tram or horse-drawn carriage around the city, all dressed in pink and displaying the logo.
+You might spot the Manner old timer tram or horse-drawn carriage around the city, too, all dressed in pink and displaying the logo.

-If you do treat yourself to a pack, you perhaps recall seeing the wafers in a less likely place than a Vienna cafe or supermarket, namely the movie Terminator 3.
-Arnold Schwarzenegger (yes, that one) is rumored to be a big fan and a cyborg Arnie can be seen buying a packet in the film.
-A well-traveled wafer indeed.
+P.S.
+You may recall seeing the wafers in a less likely place than a Vienna cafe or supermarket.
+Arnold Schwarzenegger (yes, that one) is rumored to be a fan and a cyborg Arnie can be seen buying a packet in the film, Terminator 3.